Skip to Content

 Built as a seaport fortress, this ancient site was constructed to protect the city from the East.
 The main pyramid El Castillo (The Castle) served as a lighthouse, and large, thick limestone walls surrounded it on three sides.

-Something that sets these Mayan ruins apart is that they’re perched at the edge of a cliff overlooking the ocean.
+Something that sets the Tulum Mayan ruins apart is that they’re perched at the edge of a cliff overlooking the ocean.
 You’ll get unbeatable views of the sea and Tulum beach!

 Visiting the ruins on your own from Tulum is easy, the site is only 3 km from the city center.
 To get there, you can rent a bicycle and ride to the entrance (about 20 minutes from town); take a taxi (the easiest option); or catch a colectivo.

-If you’re opting for the colectivo (shared shuttle), stand anywhere on the main boulevard in Tulum Town and flag it.
+If you’re opting for the colectivo (shared shuttle), stand anywhere on the main boulevard in Tulum Town (Tulum Pueblo) and flag it.
 It’ll drop you off at the entrance of the ruins.

 Some useful tips:

-• Pack a hat and sunscreen, and your swimsuit (there is a “secret” beach directly under the ruins!)
+• Pack a hat, sunscreen, and your swimsuit (there is a “secret” beach directly under the ruins!)

-➤ To get the best of Tulum in one tour, check out this 3-in-1 Discovery Combo Tour, which takes you on a guided visit of the Tulum ruins, snorkeling through coral reefs, and swimming in a cenote, followed by a jungle walk and visit a limestone cave. ➥ BOOK IT NOW
+▶️ To get the best of Tulum in one tour, check out this Viator Exclusive: Tulum Ruins, Reef Snorkeling, Cenote and Caves.
+It takes you on a guided visit of the Tulum ruins, snorkeling through coral reefs, and swimming in a cenote.
+Then, go on a jungle walk and visit a limestone cave. ➥ BOOK IT NOW

-➤ This Tulum and Cenotes 5 Hour Guided Tour brings the best of both worlds: learn lots about fascinating ancient Tulum with a guided tour of the ruins, and then shake off the Caribbean heat swimming in a natural sinkhole. ➥ BOOK IT NOW
+▶️ This Chichen Itza and Ek Balam Tour with Lunch from Riviera Maya brings the best of both worlds.
+You’ll learn lots about the fascinating ancient Tulum with a guided tour of the ruins.
+Then, shake off the Caribbean heat swimming in a natural sinkhole. ➥ BOOK IT NOW

-If you’re staying in a hotel in the Tulum Beach area, you’ll probably have access to a private beach.
+If you’re staying in Tulum’s Hotel Zone, you’ll probably have access to a private beach.
 In this case, drop everything in your room as fast as you can.
 Grab a hat, a book, and a snorkel mask, and head to the sea for some well-earned relaxation time.

 If you don’t have access to a private beach or would like to explore further, there are many incredible spots along Tulum’s 10-km shoreline.